 A glimpse of my design process (wink wink!)

-When I take on a project, I usually jot down the important details on my small notebook wherever I go every time I receive an email notification from my phone.
+When I take on a design commission, I usually jot down the important details on my small notebook wherever I go every time I receive an email notification from my phone.

 During conceptualization phase, I digitally sketch an overall look using the iPad along with a color palette to match.
 Then comes the design stage when all the magic happens!
 It's painting time!
 I listen to my favorite songs in my laptop while painting my time away.
 It is during this phase when I feel lost in paradise - it is my ME time!
 I then take photos of the progress using my iPhone and transfer them directly to the laptop for the finalization stage.